rosera/astro-pi-izzy/README.md

 - Izzy will compare this with location weather information taken from earth and see if there is any difference
 - See if there are any patterns from the sensor information
 - See if we can make any predictions based on the information we have for weather in that area
-- Saves co-ordinates and images to a a csv file
+- Saves co-ordinates to a series of CSV files
+- Save images to a series of jpg files
-- Program runs for 3 hrs then stops
+- The program runs for 3 hrs then stops

 Installation/Activation
 ------------

-Install Astro Pi Izzy by running:
+Run Astro Pi Izzy by:

-    install project
+    python3 main.py

 Contribute
 ----------